-Subject to approval of the Series A Conversion Proposal, upon the acceptance for record of the charter amendment effecting the Series A Conversion Proposal by the State Department of Assessments and Taxation of Maryland and each six month anniversary thereafter, 20% of the outstanding shares of Series A Common Stock held by each stockholder will automatically convert into an equal number of shares of Series C Common Stock, such that within 24 months of such acceptance, all then-outstanding shares of Series A Common Stock will have converted into shares of Series C Common Stock and will be eligible to be traded on Nasdaq.
+Subject to approval of the Series A Conversion Proposal, upon the acceptance for record of the charter amendment effecting the Series A Conversion Proposal by the State Department of Assessments and Taxation of Maryland and each six month anniversary thereafter, 20% of the outstanding shares of Series A Common Stock held by each stockholder will automatically convert into an equal number of shares of Series C Common Stock, such that within 24 months of such acceptance, all then-outstanding shares of Series A Common Stock will have converted into shares of Series C Common Stock and will be eligible to be traded on Nasdag.

-Dividend rights

-Each share of our Series A Common Stock and our Series C Common Stock will share equally in any dividends authorized by our Board of Directors and declared by us.
+Dividend rights Each share of our Series A Common Stock and our Series C Common Stock will share equally in any dividends authorized by our Board of Directors and declared by us.

-Voting rights

-Each share of our Series A Common Stock and our Series C Common Stock will entitle its holder to one vote per share.
+Voting rights Each share of our Series A Common Stock and our Series C Common Stock will entitle its holder to one vote per share.

-Use of proceeds

-We estimate that the net proceeds of this offering, after deducting underwriting discounts and commissions and estimated expenses, will be approximately \$13.3 million (\$15.3 million if the underwriters exercise their over-allotment option in full) assuming an initial public offering price of \$6.00 per share (the midpoint of the initial public offering price set forth on the cover page of this prospectus).
+Use of proceeds We estimate that the net proceeds of this offering, after deducting underwriting discounts and commissions and estimated expenses, will be approximately \$8.5 million (\$9.8 million if the underwriters exercise their over-allotment option in full) assuming an initial public offering price of \$5.00 per share.
 We intend to use the net proceeds of this offering for general corporate and working capital purposes, including to potentially acquire additional properties and reduce outstanding indebtedness.

-Risk factors

-Investing in our Series C Common Stock involves a high degree of risk.
+Risk factors Investing in our Series C Common Stock involves a high degree of risk.
 You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page 18 of this prospectus and other information included in this prospectus before investing in our common stock.

-Proposed Nasdaq symbol
+Nasdaq symbol